TurboWarp/extensions/docs/turbotranslate.md

 when language changed :: #4361ee hat
 ```

-An event block that automatically triggers whenever `set language to [...]` is called.
-Use this in your UI sprites to instantly redraw text without messy broadcasts.
+Fires across all sprites when `set language to [...]` changes the language.
+Use this to update text costumes or redraw text labels.

 ---